How Release Trigger Works in SFZ๐

 - Both

-plays without any previous attack region - Both functioning as described above and respond to Sustain Pedal position
+releaseorrelease_keyplays without any previous attack region - Both functioning as described above and respond to Sustain Pedal position

 - In sfz v1, no

-for limiting, so repeated notes will have release voices as many as the attack notes, when Sustain pedal is down, then release the pedal.
+polyphonyornote_polyphonyfor limiting, so repeated notes will have release voices as many as the attack notes, when Sustain pedal is down, then release the pedal.
 This can be very annoying

 DropZone and other Cakewalk players๐